JarryShaw/PyPCAPKit/docs/source/pep.rst

 independent implementations, in the way :class:`~pcapkit.protocols.internet.ip.IP` already covers its family: ICMP with ICMPv6, TLS/SSL with DTLS, and ``LINUX_SLL`` with ``LINUX_SLL2``.
+:class:`~pcapkit.protocols.link.vlan.VLAN` is the closer precedent for a pair whose *layout* is identical -- it holds the whole of the tag, and :class:`~pcapkit.protocols.link.vlan.C_Tag` and :class:`~pcapkit.protocols.link.vlan.S_Tag` add only how each names itself.

 .. note::